 The President’s Management Agenda

-The President's Management Agenda lays out a long-term vision for modernizing the federal government in key areas that will improve the ability of agencies to deliver mission outcomes, provide excellent service and effectively steward taxpayer dollars.
+Each administration’s President's Management Agenda lays out a long-term vision to modernize the federal government.
+The PMA focuses on key areas that will improve the ability of agencies to deliver mission outcomes, provide excellent service, and effectively steward taxpayer dollars.
 Our communities are the driving force for accomplishing many of these cross-agency priorities.
-We use cross-sector and cross-government collaboration, performance data and expertise to help inform the strategies and policy changes that will accomplish the modernization outlined in the PMA.
-Learn about the PMA at www.performance.gov.
+We use cross-sector and cross-government collaboration, performance data, and implementation expertise to help inform the strategies and policy changes that will accomplish the modernization outlined in the PMA.
+Learn about the PMA at performance.gov and Twitter or LinkedIn.

 Empowering Agencies to Improve Performance

-We use a number of tools and engagements to hep agencies reach their goals.
+We use a number of tools and engagements to help agencies reach their goals.

 - Strategy: Expertise in management initiatives informs cross-functional and cross-government solutions.

-- Performance Data: Governmentwide performance data informs agencies' tough-decisions, best practices and benchmarking.
+- Performance Data: Governmentwide performance data informs agencies' decisions, best practices, and benchmarking.

-- Hands-on-Help: Analysis, facilitated engagements, stakeholder engagement, playbooks and toolkits provide leading practices to agencies.
+- Hands-on-Help: Analysis, stakeholder engagement, playbooks, and toolkits provide leading practices to agencies.

-- The CXO Fellowship program, sponsored by the Executive Councils, is dedicated to providing enriching professional development opportunities for the next generation of Federal leaders in acquisitions, finance, human capital, and information technology.
-The program provides an opportunity for Federal leaders to grow professionally through a unique set of educational seminars and events.
-Read more here.
+- The CXO Fellowship program, sponsored by the Executive Councils, is dedicated to providing enriching professional development opportunities for the next generation of Federal leaders in the fields of acquisition, finance, human capital, and information technology.
+The program provides an opportunity for GS9-GS13 career employees to grow professionally through a unique set of educational seminars and events.